-Canada geese removed from Kings Grant neighborhood
+Canada geese removed from Virginia Beach neighborhood

 Tilison said he moved to Kings Grant 30 years ago.
 He said he signed the petition to remove the geese a few weeks ago because he's tired of the geese coming onto his property and leaving droppings.

 The USDA said the geese are taken to a meat processor where they are euthanized.
-The meat is then donated to wildlife centers and hospitals.
+The meat is then donated to wildlife centers and hospitals, according to a USDA spokeswoman.

-For Akright, she wishes there was another alternative to killing the geese.
+Akright wishes there was another alternative to killing the geese.
+She said she heard of wildlife rehabbers going to the Kings Grant Civic League to offer another way to remove the geese, but they did not have success.

+"I just feel like it's wrong.
+There's got to be another way," said Akright.

 The USDA said once their team arrives on site to remove the geese, they evaluate the site, the damage and methods that have already been attempted to curb the geese.
 Then, they go in and remove the geese.